TIANHUI WU

 • about

-Born in Hainan, China, Tianhui Wu is an artist-filmmaker whose interdisciplinary practice spans film, video installation, photography, archival footage and dialect, exploring personal memory under the context of political silence in China.
+Born in Hainan, China, Tianhui Wu is an artist-filmmaker who works with moving image, experimental documentary, installation, archival footage and dialect, exploring personal memory under the context of political silence in China.

-Tianhui’s moving image works examine the body as politics: how the body is shaped and disciplined by the power structures of Chinese societies, and how these societies reward or punish the body under conditions of rapid economic growth in East Asia.
-By blending her personal transnational cultural experiences and incorporating personal memory under collective trauma, she engages with historical and contemporary perspectives on East and Southeast Asian identity, the politics of memory, and resistance.
+Tianhui’s works examine the body as a site of politics: how it is shaped and disciplined by the power structures of Chinese society, and how it is rewarded or punished under conditions of rapid economic growth in East Asia.
+By incorporating personal memories and dreams under our collective trauma, she examines historical and contemporary perspectives on Chinese ethnic minorities' identity, memory, and resistance.

-Her moving image works have shown at international film festivals and exhibitions, including DMZ International Documentary Film Festival (Korea), Glasgow Short Film Festival (Scotland), Lago Film Fest (Italy), National Galleries Scotland (Scotland), Centre for Contemporary Arts (Glasgow), Nottingham Contemporary, Three Shadow Photography Art Centre (China).
+Her moving image works have been shown internationally at film festivals and exhibitions, including Image Festival (Canada), DMZ International Documentary Film Festival (Korea), Glasgow Short Film Festival, Lago Film Fest (Italy), National Galleries Scotland (Scotland), Centre for Contemporary Arts (Glasgow), Nottingham Contemporary, Three Shadow Photography Art Centre (China).

 Email: tianhui.wu@outlook.com InstagramVimeo